 Board Developed courses are the large number of courses set and examined by Education Standards that also contribute to the calculation of the ATAR.
-These include all Category A and all Category B courses.

 Board Endorsed courses are developed by schools, TAFE and universities.
 They count towards a student's HSC but do not have an HSC examination and do not contribute towards the calculation of your ATAR.